stormshield/terraform-SNS/outscale/ha-cluster-existing-vpc/README.md

 Note: The two apply commands are necessary for the source/dest check parameter.

-Terraform outputs the main eip of the cluster and the temporary eip for the second EVA VM.
+Terraform outputs the main EIP of the cluster and the temporary EIP for the second EVA VM.

 ## Cluster creation